capaj/typescript-rtti/README.md

 // ...These are just a few of the facts you can introspect at runtime
 ```

+# Introduction & Motivation

+For details on the motivation behind this project, see [MOTIVATION.md](MOTIVATION.md)

 # Features

 - Emits metadata for all syntactic elements (classes, methods, properties, functions) parsed by Typescript